 - Weeks of illness: I also spent five weeks battling just about everything.
 Bronchitis, flu (twice), sinus infection, and cold.
 My doctor told me my immune system was shot and that rest, antibiotics, immune boosters, and fixing my vitamin D and B12 deficiencies would help with most of my ailments.

 While these are all life reasons that impact my ability to manage my finances, they are just excuses.
+We all have them — and as long as we cling to the excuses we can’t move forward.
 The bottom line is that I stopped making time to pay attention to my money.

 However, I do most of my spending with rewards credit cards.